HackerExperience/burette/README.md

 Burette is a library for generating fake data for tests.

-Burette's differential is that it is hand-tailored to provide good random data with maximum performance.

-Most other fake data generation libraries are suboptimized and will affect considerably the test suite run time.

-Burette high performance comes from using hand-tailored algorithms to produce the expected data and using maps as arrays to collect the "universe of possibilities"
+Burette's high performance comes from using hand-tailored algorithms to produce data and using tuples as arrays to collect the sample data, providing quick lookup

 ## Components
 - [x] Number (integer in range/digits)